Citizen TV: History

 On 22 July 2018, Citizen TV unveiled their new television studio and star news anchors.
 These included Lulu Hassan and Rashid Abdalla, the first married couple to present the news on Kenyan television.
 The station also launched an affiliate Ramogi TV in 2021.

+Radio stations

+Citizen TV, operates a wide network of radio stations across Kenya.These stations serve both national and regional audiences, broadcasting in English, Kiswahili, and various indigenous languages. making RMS one of the most influential media houses in East Africa.These radio stations include: